 There are a TON of micro-skills needed to deliver world class management training results.
 These skills take a lot of time to learn and incredible investment to perfect.
 Skills like:

-· Taking a group of skeptical electrical engineers and getting them to bond, communicate more effectively and increase performance as a result of one day of team building in Las Vegas.
+- Taking a group of skeptical electrical engineers and getting them to bond, communicate more effectively and increase performance as a result of a one day team building in Las Vegas.

-· Facilitating live a toxic employee accusing her boss of favoritism and hating her and resolving it favorably for all involved (yes, even thru the dramatic tears) on an off-site in the Virgin Islands.
+- Facilitating live a toxic employee accusing her boss of favoritism and hating her.
+Then resolving it favorably for all involved (yes, even thru dramatic tears) on an off-site in the Virgin Islands.

-· Creating a warm, safe and engaging environment so employees who are cautious and reticent feel comfortable sharing ideas and expressing frustrations – then those employees leading the charge to solve the problems they’d been living with since they joined the work team.
+- Creating a warm, safe and engaging environment so employees who are cautious and reticent feel comfortable sharing ideas and expressing frustrations – then, those same employees leading the charge to solve the problems they’d been living with since they joined the work team.

-· Understanding that effective training is never “one-way” communication.
-Creating a training agenda that shifts every 10 – 15 minutes to a different modality so attention is crisp and engagement is deep.
+- Understanding that effective training is never “one-way” communication.
+Creating a training agenda that shifts every 10-15 minutes to a different modality to ensure attention remains crisp and engagement is deep.

-· Breaking the ice by getting to the training room early and greeting as many of the participants as possible.
-Making friends right off and listening to the real needs of those attending.
+- Breaking the ice by getting to the training room early and greeting as many of the participants as possible.
+Making friends right off by listening to the real needs of those attending.

 - Understanding body language and gauging participation levels.
 When the radar blinks on “attention-is-waning” then switch it up on-the-spot with a targeted activity to re-capture the audience.

-A world class trainer has tons of these quick-hit-engagement strategies ready to go.
+A world class trainer has tons of these quick-hit-engagement strategies at the ready.
 And yup, our trainers have experienced every one of these situations – and solved them with effectiveness and pizzazz.

 Pro trainers have put in the miles, earned the degrees, suffered the fools, solved on-the-fly tech issues when hundreds of heads were watching, delivered literally thousands of classes and high-fived enough Managers, Directors, Heads of HR and Students to keep their hands quite warm.
-They’ve earned the smiles and suffered the scares to prove their worth.
+They’ve earned the smiles and suffered the scars to prove their worth.